nmajor/nmajor-src/_drafts/quick-docker-server-setup-with-api-on-ubuntu.md

 Here is where we tell docker to listen to incoming API requests.

+***

+#### Important!!!

+Before doing this step you should make sure you have a proper firewall implemented.
+There is no out of the box authentication for the docker API, and many hackers know docker.
+Once your docker instance is listening for requests, unless your docker port is protected by a firewall or something else, hackers WILL start running random containers on your docker server.

+***

-Make a new `/etc/systemd/system/docker.service.d/docker.conf` file and open it for editing:
+Now make a new file called `/etc/systemd/system/docker.service.d/docker.conf` and open it for editing:

     sudo mkdir /etc/systemd/system/docker.service.d
     sudo touch /etc/systemd/system/docker.service.d/docker.conf